 MariaDB Primary Key Multiple Columns

-In MariaDB, let us create two tables of the primary keys in MariaDB: products and categories.
+In MariaDB, let us create two tables with primary keys: products and categories.
 The creation of table products is given below:

 CREATE TABLE if NOT EXISTS products(